 The dubbers for the Italian version had a curious roundabout.
 Rei was dubbed for season 1 by Alessandra Karpoff, and from mid-season 2 onward by Giusy DiMartino.
 Karpoff went on to dub Michiru in season 3, and funnily enough she replaced Donatella Fanfani as Makoto's voice in season 4 and 5.
 Michiru then ended up being voiced by Patrizia Scianca, who had dubbed Kaolinite in season 3.

 While the Latin-American dub for kept 90% of the cast through the series, Mamoru's first voice actor, Genaro Vasquez, was replaced mid R season by Gerardo Reyero.
-This was jarring because of the huge voice difference: Vasquez was a tenor, Reyero was a bass.
+This was jarring because of the huge voice difference: Vasquez was a tenor, and Reyero is a bass-baritone.

 Luna's Latin American voice actress was also briefly recast for the first few episodes of the Stars season with Hotaru's while her main voice actress was unavailable.